 While it might be politically convenient for Obama to pretend that Fannie and Freddie are untouchable independents, the agencies have been and continue to be vehicles of choice used by liberal Democrats to further an affordable housing objective and curry favor with the electorate.
 After all, who can object to a goal of more people owning their own home – until we all have to pay the consequences of too many of those loans defaulting?

 Key Members of Congress were concerned about the GSEs more than ten years ago.
 A highly critical report from the Office of Federal Housing Enterprises Oversight (OFHEO), then the regulator of Fannie and Freddie, precipitated hearings and calls from Congressional Republicans and the Bush Administration for more oversight.

 Democrats, particularly members of the Congressional Black Caucus, said the problem was with the regulator and not the GSEs.
-During a House Financial Services Subcommittee
+During a House Financial Services Subcommittee hearing in 2004

 "We do not have a crisis at Freddie Mac, and in particular, at Fannie Mae," Maxine Waters (D-CA) said during the hearing, "Everything in the 1992 Act (The Federal Housing Enterprises Financial Safety and Soundness Act) has worked just fine."
 Waters agreed with her Black Caucus colleagues that OFHEO – not Fannie or Freddie – was the problem for blowing the whistle on the GSEs, and that Congress should be focused on regulating the regulator.
 "What we need to do is to focus on the regulator, and this must be done in a manner so as to not impede on the affordable housing mission."